 <your_server_IP>:8080 and you’ll see a Jira setup screen.

 On the next screen, configure the database properties with whatever you set in the previous steps (choose MySQL if you used MariaDB),

-At this point, the installation boils down to entering a license key and creating an administrator account.
-These are pretty trivial so I’ll leave them up to you.
+The installation boils down to entering a license key and creating an administrator account.
+These are trivial, so I’ll leave them up to you.
 When you’re done, you’ll see a Jira welcome screen!